Asian Pacific Islander

 Sabrina Wu, East Bay Community Foundation

-- New Governor Priorities: Our most recent ACC meeting was on March 27, 2019.
-Our special guests Monica Miller from Political Solutions LLC and Cat Nou from the API Legislative Caucus shared how the Governor’s new priorities will affect our local API organizations and residents.
+• New Governor Priorities: On March 27, 2019, our special guests Monica Miller from Political Solutions LLC and Cat Nou from the API Legislative Caucus shared how the Governor’s new priorities will affect our local API organizations and residents.
 Click here for meeting notes.

-- Resource Map: ACC is currently working on creating a resource map that will identify where the service providers are located in Northern Alameda County, including churches.
+• Resource Map: APICC worked on creating a resource map that identifies where service providers are located in Northern Alameda County, including churches.

-- Community Forum: We hosted a Statewide conference on Language Access in May 2004, in conjunction with the Alameda County Social Services Agency and the East Bay Asian Consortium (EBAC).
-The forum is designed to bring together California counties, communities and County staff to foster better working relationships, and address some of the important issues facing the API communities.
-(Date, time and location to be announced.)
+• Community Forum: We hosted a statewide conference on language access in May 2004, in conjunction with the Alameda County Social Services Agency and the East Bay Asian Consortium (EBAC).
+The forum brought together California counties and communities to foster better working relationships and address some of the important issues facing API communities.

 Meetings: